 I’ve been hunting Roman relics in London since my very first trip in 2011: on that trip I made a special visit to the London Stone in its old grate at 111 Cannon Street.
 On more recent visits I spent time working to create an accurate and up-to-date post about the London Wall Walk, which follows the route of the old Roman fortifications around Londinium.

 Today, it’s somewhat easy to discover some of London’s oldest relics by visiting these sites: the London Stone has a new home at 111 Cannon Street, the London Wall runs from the Tower of London (also a Roman site) to the Museum of London (which has Roman relics).

-36. Go Rowing on Serpentine in Hyde Park
+37. Go Rowing on the Serpentine in Hyde Park

 London has many lovely parks – it’s pretty impossible to choose my favorite one – but the most must-visit of them all is Hyde Park.
 In Hyde Park, you can see a number of London sights, including Kensington Palace, the Princess Diana Memorial Fountain, and the Serpentine – a pond in the park where you can rent a rowboat and paddle around.
 A friend of mine got engaged while on a rowboat in London, so it’s a heck of an experience!

-Harrod’s department store is known for their beautiful window displays.
+Harrod’s department store is known for its beautiful window displays.
 The holiday season is a highlight, but you can stop by and window-shop year-round.
-You can also head inside to browse the highest end goods on display, or have tea in the Harrod’s tea rooms.
+You can also head inside to browse the highest-end goods on display or have tea in Harrod’s tea rooms.

 The other place you must shop in London if that’s your jam is Oxford Street.
 You’ll probably spot shops you recognize and a few European brands and shops you won’t know if you’re from North America.
 Personally, I love to stop by UNIQLO and Primark just to stock up on wardrobe essentials.